museebolo/climat_guardian/README.md

 - Press `STOP` to exit the logs
 - Unplug the esp32 the computer and plug it to any other power source
 - If you need to update the configuration of the esp32, you can now do it wirelessly from the esp home interface

+## Adminer
+If you want to access the database you can go to `adminer.memoires-info.com` in your web browser (or the ip address of the computer that runs the docker)\
+You can login with the following credentials:
+- System: PostgreSQL
+- Server: db
+- Username: postgres
+- Password: example
+- Database: memoires-info